What do you want to learn?

-Sometimes, these combined costs will actually be more than the cost of outsourced fulfillment.
-Of course, fulfillment center costs vary across 3PLs, and the best solution for your business will depend on several factors.
+Sometimes, these combined costs will actually be more than the cost of outsourced fulfilment.
+Of course, fulfilment centre costs vary across 3PLs, and the best solution for your business will depend on several factors.

-Keeping fulfillment in-house makes sense for some merchants (those who personalize every item, need to control exactly how packages are wrapped, and are still small enough that it’s not taking up too much time).
+Keeping fulfilment in-house makes sense for some merchants (those who personalise every item, need to control exactly how packages are wrapped, and are still small enough that it’s not taking up too much time).

 But what works early on may become unsustainable as your business grows.
 A founder’s time is one of the most precious resources.
 If it’s time to outsource shipping, check out ShipBob.